Skip to main content

 l_suppkey;

-By creating this materialized view, both Query 1 and Query 2 can leverage it.
+After building the materialized view this way, both Query 1 and Query 2 can hit this materialized view.
 The materialized view definition is as follows:

 CREATE MATERIALIZED VIEW common_agg_mv